-It is the responsibility of the Lincoln School Committee to evaluate the performance of the superintendent, and as of September 2012, the Committee is using the Massachusetts Model System for Educator Evaluations for the purposes of evaluation.
+It is the responsibility of the Lincoln School Committee to evaluate the performance of the superintendent using the Massachusetts Model System for Educator Evaluations.

 The evaluation system uses a 5-step cycle: self-assessment; goal-setting and plan development; implementation; formative assessment; summative evaluation.
-In the fall, the School Committee and Dr. McFall collaborated to prioritize performance indicators, create goals and approve an annual plan.
+In September, Dr. McFall drafted an Annual Plan that focused on four goals, each with defined benchmarks and measures.
+We approved the plan (step 2), and Dr. McFall began implementation (step 3).